a-chacon/a-chacon.github.io/_posts/en/2023-11-20-ruby-tip-binding-irb.md

 ---
 layout: post
-title: "💎Ruby Tip💎 Interactive debugging without the need for gems."
+title: "💎Ruby Tip💎 Interactive debugging without the need to install gems."
 categories: [Ruby,  IRB, Tip]
 excerpt: "Discover a simple and fast way to debug in Ruby without installing additional gems.
 With the Binding class and the integrated IRB console, you can explore and modify the execution context to resolve errors efficiently."
 image: /assets/images/ruby-debugging.avif